gomezfy/painel-web/replit.md

 ## Development
 - Run `npm install` to install dependencies
-- Run `npm run dev` to start the development server
+- Run `npm run dev` to start the development server (Replit/localhost)
 - The app runs on port 5000 and is accessible via Replit's webview

+## Production (Vertra Cloud)
+- Run `npm run build` to compile the project
+- Run `npm start` to serve the static files with Express
+- See `VERTRA_CLOUD_DEPLOY.md` for complete deployment instructions
+- Production server uses port from environment variable `PORT` (default: 3000)

 ## Design Features
 - Cores do Discord (#5865f2 como accent)